autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 }
 ```

-The next query requires the project id, and AEC Data Model API works with its own unique value for the project id.
+The next query requires a project id, and AEC Data Model API works with its own unique value for the project id.
 That's why it exposes the usual project id inside the `alternativeRepresentations` field.
 We are not going to use the alternative representation for the projects in this tutorial but is always good to know how to retrieve it.
 You'll need it if you want to connect with ACC or Data Management APIs, for instance.

 ### Step 3 - Listing Designs